Anshan Liaoning, China Travel Guide

 Bring essential portable medical or mobility equipment if needed.

-For travelers with specific accessibility needs, detailed research and direct communication with places are advisable before your trip to Anshan.
+For visitors with particular accessibility needs, detailed research and direct communication with places are advisable before your trip to Anshan.